 Research Areas

 How has plant form and diversity changed through time?
-What major patterns and processes underlie plant evolution?
-How have biotic and abiotic processes influenced the diversification of plant lineages?
+Why do plant structures look the way they do and how did they evolve?
+How have various biotic and abiotic processes influenced the diversification of plant lineages?
 Living and fossil organisms provide complementary perspectives on these fundamental questions, and together have enormous potential for elucidating plant macroevolution.
 We investigate these types of questions for a variety of groups and time periods, using multifaceted and creative approaches that integrate methods from multiple fields.
-Keep scrolling for more information on future and ongoing projects in the lab.
+Keep scrolling for more information on ongoing projects in the lab.

 Conifer tree of death